-The inclusion inspection is usually performed with a magnification of 400 times.
+Inclusion inspection is usually carried out under a magnification of 400 times.

-The glass plate with 20 vertical and horizontal grid lines is inserted into the eyepiece of the microscope.
+A glass plate with 20 vertical and horizontal grid lines is placed into the microscope eyepiece.

-The inspected surface is inspected on the microscope stage, and the number of grids occupied by various inclusions is counted.
+The surface under inspection is examined on the microscope stage, and the number of grids occupied by various inclusions is counted.

-The number of fields of view to be measured is 60, and at least 30 fields of view are required.
+A total of 60 fields of view must be measured, with at least 30 fields of view required.

-According to the total number of grids on the glass plate in the field of view, the number of fields of view and the number of grids occupied by inclusions, calculate the area percentage occupied by inclusions according to the following formula, and judge the cleanliness d (%) of the steel.
+Using the number of grids on the glass plate within the field of view, the number of fields of view, and the number of grids occupied by inclusions, calculate the percentage area occupied by inclusions using the formula below to determine the cleanliness d (%) of the steel.

 Where: p — total number of grids on the glass plate in the field of view;